Photon emission from weakly magnetized neutral pions: Numerical results

 Because the overall decay rate exhibits only a weak suppression by the magnetic field, it is useful to isolate the field-induced contribution by subtracting the zero-field result.
 To this end, we introduce the following dimensionless quantity:

-Its dependence on the magnetic field strength is shown in Fig.~\ref{fig-rate-eB} for several values of the pion momentum, ranging from $p_\pi = 0$ to $p_\pi = 5~\text{GeV}$.
+Its dependence on the magnetic-field strength is shown in Fig.~\ref{fig-rate-eB} for several values of the pion momentum, ranging from $p_\pi = 0$ to $p_\pi = 5~\text{GeV}$.
 The two panels correspond to fixed angles $\beta$.
-As seen in both panels, the magnitude of the field-dependent suppression increases quadratically with the magnetic field strength, becoming more pronounced for larger pion momenta and for the orientations of pion momenta closer to $\beta = \pi/2$.
-Note that for a realistic magnetic field of $|eB| \simeq m_\pi^2 \approx 0.018~\mbox{GeV}^2$, the correction remains extremely small, on the order of $0.02\%$.
+As seen in both panels, the magnitude of the field-dependent suppression increases quadratically with the magnetic-field strength, becoming more pronounced for larger pion momenta and for the orientations of pion momenta closer to $\beta = \pi/2$.
+Note that, for $|eB| \simeq m_\pi^2 \approx 0.018~\mbox{GeV}^2$, which is an optimistic benchmark for a late-time magnetic-field value, the correction remains extremely small, on the order of $0.02\%$.

 The dependence of the field-induced correction to the decay rate given by Eq.~(\ref{Del-Gamma-SP}) on the angle $\beta$ is shown in Fig.~\ref{fig-rate-beta}.
 As seen from the figure, the absolute value of the field-induced correction reaches its maximum at $\beta = \pi/2$.
 This indicates that the suppression of the decay rate by the magnetic field is strongest when the pion momentum is perpendicular to the field direction.
 Although the quantitative effect remains small, it becomes more pronounced as the pion momentum increases.